ryanafolk/utremi/README.md

 python setup.py install
 cd ..
 ```
 Ensure the cloned repository remains in the working directory for the next step.
+If you receive errors, try running the setup.py line with "python3" instead of "python."

 ### 2. Run ancestral niche reconstruction in a loop, one iteration per variable
 ```